anuvyklack/pretty-fold.nvim/README.md

 **Default:** `true`

-If this option is set to `true` and any opening patterns are found in first non-blank line of the folded region the all close patterns will be added after ellipsis.
-(The synthetical string with matching close patterns will be constructed).
+If this option is set to `true` for all opening patterns that will be found in the first non-blank line of the folded region, all corresponding closing elements will be added after ellipsis.
+(The synthetical string with matching closing elements will be constructed).

 If it is set to `last_line`, the last line content (without comments) will be added after the ellipsis .
 This behavior was the first algorithm I